Functions for handling weak pointers

 - More recently, Stefan Glienke published at http://delphisorcery.blogspot.fr/2012/06/weak-interface-references.html

--based solution, not requiring to inherit from a
+another generic-based solution, not requiring to inherit from a

 base class, but not thread-safe and suffering from the same limitations related

-to TObject.FreeInstance
+to TObject.FreeInstance.

 The implementation included within mORMot uses several genuine